PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 names.
 Due to the way *Python* handles the string formatting, curly braces used in LaTeX need to be doubled, as in the code example.

 The full example additionally contains the creation of a contour plot.
+The corresponding lines are highlighted in the following example.

 .. bootstrap_collapsible::
     :control_type: link